 During his time doing a BA and MA at Edinburgh University, Ryan found his attention directed to mixing drinks.
 It was a perfect forum for both entertaining and creating, and one where he could call on his

 studies in the humanities (Fine Art) as well as the sciences (Biology and Philosophy).
 He found he could tailor his creations to individual tastes and whilst experimenting and developed an acute palate and an imaginative creative streak.
 Ryan went on to win several high profile competitions but the highlight has been winning 2009 UK Bartender of the Year in the Diageo World Class competition.
 He also won the Market Challenge section of the global competition, judged by the meticulous Ueno San of Bar High Five in Tokyo, placing him in the top 3 overall.
-He also placed 2nd Globally after representing the UK at the 2012 Havana Club Grand Prix.
+He also placed 2nd Globally after being crowned UK Bartender of the Year at the 2012 Havana Club Grand Prix.

 Today you will often find Ryan deep in thought behind his bar peering through his spectacles, experimenting with molecular and culinary mixology, a man devoted to his trade.
 Ryan believes he is influenced by all around him: peers, family, travels, reading and university.
 One of his great skills is being able to create exactly the right drink for you, dependent on your likes and dislikes and mood.
-Until back behind the bar, you can follow new developments here, or at www.facebook.com/MrLyan
+You can follow new developments here, at White Lyan or at www.facebook.com/MrLyan

 If you’d like to get in touch with Ryan, send him an email: [email protected]